NirajKumar2006/Sigma/README.md

 # Sigma
-This is my first repository.
+This is my first repository of github